mit-han-lab/tinyengine/examples/openmv_training_sparse/README.md

-# Deploy VWW on OpenMV Cam H7
+# Training on OpenMV Cam H7

-This is an example showing how to deploy the VWW model on OpenMV Cam H7 with TinyEngine.
+This is an example showing how to train a model using a predefined sparse update schema with TinyEngine.

 ## Install build dependencies on Linux